Post-Corona Job Search Tips for 50 Somethings

 A structured daily schedule to support yourself through this difficult time.
 It might be walking, gym sessions, talking to close friends and family, networking, job search activities, relaxing, sleeping and eating correctly.
 If you are sleeping erratically or self-medicating with food, alcohol or other substances, then make sure you are seeing a medical professional.

 Post-Corona Update: Now, all of these activities may have to be carried out virtually, in line with regulations in your jurisdiction.
+As we ease up public spaces and facilities are opening up so that is a bonus.

 3. Take stock